Chat with us, powered by LiveChat

 In a survey conducted by Safe Work Australia, one in three people (33%) experienced sexual harassment in the workplace within the past five years.
 According to the Australian Fair Work Act, any unwelcome sexual advance or request for sexual favours is sexual harassment.
 Hence, employers have a legal responsibility to create a safe work environment free of inappropriate sexual interactions.

-The Australian police check certificate contains Disclosable Court Outcomes, including sexually related offences, among many others.
-Therefore, with a police check, employers can see if an applicant has a questionable sexual past.
+The Australian Nationally Coordinated Criminal History Check certificate contains Disclosable Court Outcomes, including sexually related offences, among many others.
+Therefore, with a Nationally Coordinated Criminal History Check, employers can see if an applicant has a questionable sexual past.
 Depending on the severity of said offences, the employer can decide if the applicant will pose a significant risk in the workplace.

 This information is even more important when the job involves working with children (like teaching) or the elderly (like support roles).
 In Australian States and Territories, it is illegal for those convicted of sexual offences to work with vulnerable groups like children.
-Hence, employers use a police check to mitigate legal liability down the line.
+Hence, employers use a Nationally Coordinated Criminal History Check to mitigate legal liability down the line.

 • 3) Prison Sentences